-VxFS supports quotas, which allocate per-user and per-group quotas and limit the use of two principal resources: files and data blocks.
+VxFS supports quotas, which allocate per-user quotas and limit the use of two principal resources: files and data blocks.
 You can assign quotas for each of these resources.
 Each quota consists of two limits for each resource:

-- ◆ The hard limit represents an absolute limit on data blocks or files.
+- The hard limit represents an absolute limit on data blocks or files.
 A user can never exceed the hard limit under any circumstances. - The soft limit is lower than the hard limit and can be exceeded for a limited amount of time.
-This allows users to exceed limits temporarily as long as they fall under those limits before the allotted time expires.
+This allows users to temporarily exceed limits as long as they fall under those limits before the allotted time expires.

-See "Quota Limits" on page 94 for details on using VxFS quotas.
+See "Quota Limits" on page 130 for details on using VxFS quotas.